FirmWire/FirmWire/docs/src/background.md

 Inside FirmWire, we use the configurable machine to create the emulation environments for the target baseband images on-the-fly.
 In more detail, our loader is responsible for parsing a binary firmware file and automatically extracting the required memory mappings, for instance by finding pre-defined MPU tables within the binary image.

+# This Manual

+The rest of this manual will guide you through FirmWire from a user's perspective.
+In case you interested in developing or extending the core functionality of FirmWire, please stay tuned.
+Alternatively, you can dig through the source code, or reach out to us - we are happy to provide additional information wherever needed!